ClaireZixiWang/robustness-interpretability/README.md

 * Adversarially train a robust model
 * Test the robust model on original and adversarial images
 * Compare the four saliency maps and calculate the similarities with input images

 ## Repo Description
+The main code of our project is the following two files: `Robustness_Interpretability_MNIST_Final.ipynb` and `guided_backprop.py`. `guided_backprop.py` is the helper code that we borrowed from link(https://github.com/utkuozbulak/pytorch-cnn-visualizations) to compute guided backpropagation gradients. `Robustness_Interpretability_MNIST_Final.ipynb` is the main experimentation notebook, where we train two models (naturally and adversarially), generate adversarial images for testing, and compare the saliency maps for different images under different models.

+`results` stores the resulting picture maps that we plot during the experiment.

+`lenet-non-val.pth` and `lenet-pgd-trained.pth` are the pretrianed Natural LeNet and Adversarially Trained LeNet that we included here in the repo.
+But the training themselves actually will not take too much time.
+This inclusion is mostly for the sake of completeness.

+`Resnet18_naturally_train.ipynb` and `Robustness_interpretability_cifar10_resent18.ipynb` are notebooks for a next-step experiment on CIFAR10 and ResNet18.
+It is still very much a next step and is beyond the scope of this project per se.
+However, we just want to include them here for the convinence of future work.

 ## Running the demo
 ## Results